 Our publication list is here.

-A recent publication "Aeration Control - a review" is now open access, please feel free to download the document:
+A recent publication "Aeration Control - a review" is open acess, please feel free to download the document:

 Aeration Control - a review, Water Science & Technology 67.11 2013

 - 1. Five Ph.D. theses have been completed in this research area: